askguruai/chat-popup/README.md

 ## Usage

-To start using chat on the website, insert `<script>` with params in `<body>` at the root of the website.
+To start using chat on the website, insert `<script>` with params in `<head>` at the root of the website.
 You can pass configuration parameters with query URL.
 List of available parameters and their default values available in `defaultConfiguration` variable in [configuration.ts](./src/configuration.ts).
 The only mandatory parameter is `token`.

 Example insertion of the widget (the same script is used on [askguru.ai](https://askguru.ai) website):